 - Suite 100

 Sarah L. Hedlund, Ph.D. is a clinical psychologist and psychoanalyst who co chairs the Assessment track.
 Her specialty lies in psychological assessment, neuropsychological assessment, and the projective measures, especially the Rorschach.
 She has a private practice where she sees children, adolescents, and adults in individual therapy and psychoanalysis.
 She also conducts neuropsychological and psychological assessment with children, adolescents, and adults.
-She is the Director of Training at the Frost School, a program for severely disturbed youth.
+She is on the faculty of the Washington School of Psychiatry's Supervision Program.
 She is also a member of NTL and the AK Rice Institute, where she pursues her interest in organizational dynamics and organizational consultation, with a particular interest in diversity, equity, and inclusion.

 1995-present Private Practice, Alexander Psychotherapy Associates.

 Perform individual therapy with children, adolescents, and adults; conduct neuropsychological and psychological testing; supervision; training; consultation.

 2013-present Clinical Assistant Professor of Clinical Psychology, George Washington University.

 Teach child assessment course to graduate students in Professional Psychology Program

 2006-2020 Director, Externship Program, The Lodge Program at the Frost School.